-If the extends clause is omitted, then the upper bound defaults to @TopType Object.
-If no type annotation is written on the type parameter name, then the lower bound defaults to @BottomType void.
-If the extends clause is written but contains no type qualifier, then the normal defaulting rules apply to the type in the extends clause (see Section 25.3.2).
+- If the extends clause is omitted, then the upper bound defaults to @TopType Object. - If the extends clause is written but contains no type qualifier, then the normal defaulting rules apply to the type in the extends clause (see Section 25.3.2).

-These rules mean that even though in Java the following two declarations are equivalent:
+The upper-bound rules mean that even though in Java the following two declarations are equivalent: